Breadcrumb

 For a successful return to work, you need flexibility, good communication and support.
 Some tips:

-- Explore your options and be flexible.
+- Explore your options and demonstrate flexibility.
 You can go back to work in different ways.
 Discuss the best fit for your situation with your occupational doctor or employer, such as full-time or part-time work, working from home or a hybrid arrangement.

-- Know that an occupational doctor is not a watchdog.
+- Know that an occupational doctor is not a medical officer.
 The occupational doctor is there to support you, not to cast doubt on your illness.
-Along with your attending physician and the other prevention advisors guiding you through your recovery.
+The occupational doctor is there, along with your attending physician and the other prevention advisors, to guide you through your recovery.
 With a special emphasis on a safe return to work.

 - Initiate your own reintegration process.
-There’s no need to wait for your employer to make the suggestion.
-You can also request a non-binding visit prior to resuming work with your occupational doctor.
+There is no need to wait for your employer to make the suggestion.
+You may also request a non-binding visit prior to resuming work with your occupational doctor.

-During this visit, you and the doctor will explore possible adjustments to your workstation or working conditions upon your return.
-You may request such a visit at any time during your absence, even if you are not being exposed to health risks.
-Your employer is required to inform you of this procedure.
+During this visit, you and the occupational doctor will explore possible adjustments to your workstation or working conditions upon your return.
+You may request this at any time during your absence, even if you are not exposed to any health risks.
+As an employer, you are required to inform your employees of this procedure.
 You can contact the occupational doctor yourself or ask your employer to do so for you.

 Note: The occupational doctor will not assess your capacity for work during this consultation.
 All they will do is suggest ways to make your workplace more suited to your condition.